RecordPlayerAdvice.comUpdated May 2026

 Obsessing over specifications.
 Wow and flutter percentages, signal-to-noise ratios, frequency response curves... these matter to engineers.
 They matter less to listeners.
 Trust your ears and trusted reviewers over spec sheet comparisons.
 A turntable that measures well but sounds boring isn't worth owning.

-Buying for imaginary future needs.
-"I'll get the expensive one so I don't outgrow it."
+Buying for imaginary future needs. "we'll get the expensive one so I don't outgrow it."
 Maybe.
 Or maybe you'll discover vinyl isn't for you and wish you'd spent £120 instead of £450.
 Start modest, develop your ears, upgrade deliberately when you hit genuine limitations.

 Skipping the phono preamp question.
 If your turntable lacks a built-in preamp and your speakers/amp lack a phono input, you'll get nearly silent output.
 Check before buying.
 All the turntables in our Quick Picks have built-in preamps except the Regas.